 Research tells us supporting the psychosocial needs of people with kidney disease helps them live longer in much better health, allowing them to enjoy time doing what they love with the people they care about.

-Yet there is still wide variation in services despite the Government’s message of parity of esteem between physical and mental health.
-So it’s crucial the UK Government and devolved Governments work towards achieving an integrated whole-system approach to the care available to everyone living with kidney disease.
+Yet, despite the Government’s message of parity of esteem between physical and mental health, there is still wide variation in services.
+That’s why we are campaigning to ensure the UK government and devolved governments work towards achieving an integrated whole-system approach to the social and emotional wellbeing of everyone living with kidney disease.